 Students may complete a major or minor in Computer Science or a minor in Computational Methods.

-Computer Science consists of the science of algorithms (theory, analysis, design and implementation) as well the design and implementation of computer systems.
+Computer Science is about the science of algorithms (theory, analysis, design and implementation) as well the design and implementation of computer systems.
 As such it is an interdisciplinary field with roots in mathematics and engineering and applications in many other academic disciplines.
 The department at Bryn Mawr is founded on the belief that Computer Science should transcend from being a subfield of mathematics and engineering and play a broader role in all forms of human inquiry.

 Major in Computer Science